 The service of course runs daily, to and from Berney Arms station, with several trains a day and sometimes more on Sundays.
 The well established custom also continues, namely, that the train will stop at the Berney Arms Station but only if requested to do so.
 All the passenger has to do on the outward journey is warn the conductor in sufficient time.
 Returning home, however, requires a different procedure for the passenger, that of waving energetically to the driver of the oncoming train as soon as it comes into sight and approaches the station.

-Then, there is the Berney Arms pub, all brown, homely and cosy inside, ready to quench the thirst of a long walk – but watch the clock and time your return to the station.
-With whatever time you have left, enjoy the company of fellow walkers, and if you choose to sit outside you can watch the multifarious activities on the water.
-The boats ritually dislodge their holidaymakers, they and the crews in search of a pie and a pint or two.
-Then there are those people, regularly seen on a Broads holiday, who find it impossible to look anything other than habitual landlubbers but intent on establishing their credentials by shouting commands which incorporate such seafarer words as “ahoy”!
+Then, there is the Berney Arms pub, once all brown, homely and cosy inside, ready to quench the thirst of a long walk – but in those days it was the case of watching the clock so as to time your return to the station.
+With whatever time you had left, you could enjoy the company of fellow walkers, and if you chose to sit outside you could watch the multifarious activities on the water.
+The boats ritually dislodging their holidaymakers and crews in search of a pie and a pint or two.
+Then, and as remains, there are those people, still regularly seen on a Broads holiday, who find it impossible to look anything other than habitual landlubbers but intent on establishing their credentials by shouting commands which incorporate such seafarer words as “ahoy”!

-It will remain a safe bet that whilst drinking in the Berney Arms there will be someone who will say “I always wanted to come here”.
-Equally, if that person is then asked if they knew of any other station in England as odd as the one three-quarter’s of a mile back up that grassy path, the answer would be somewhat vague at best.
+It was a safe bet that whilst drinking in the Berney Arms there would always be someone who would say “I always wanted to come here”.
+Equally, if that person was then asked if they knew of any other station in England as odd as the one three-quarter’s of a mile back up that grassy path, the answer would be somewhat vague at best.
 So, what’s the point of the Berney Arms station?
-Well, for those who come across it, either by accident or intent, it deserves to survive ‘in perpetuity’, as a kind of therapy for stressed out urbanites who just wish to get away!
+Well, for those who come across it, either by accident or intent, it still deserves to survive ‘in perpetuity’, as a kind of therapy for stressed out urbanites who just wish to get away!
 But goodness knows what they would do if it rains.